jiahe-liu/jiahe-liu.github.io/_pages/about.md

 In addition, I interned at [ByteDance](https://www.bytedance.com/en/) in Beijing for a year, where I worked on optimizing automated testing processes and improving system efficiency.

-In addition to my research and technical experience, I am proficient in playing the [Pipa](https://en.wikipedia.org/wiki/Pipa), a traditional Chinese instrument, with over ten years of performance experience.
+Beyond my research and technical experience, I am also proficient in playing the [Pipa](https://en.wikipedia.org/wiki/Pipa), a traditional Chinese instrument, with over ten years of performance experience.

 <span style="color: red;">Currently, I am actively seeking PhD opportunities in artificial intelligence, computer vision, and machine learning.</span>